Adithya Adithya

 Physics Informed Neural Networks

-Implemented Physics Informed Neural Networks (PINNs) for solving PDEs using both TensorFlow and PyTorch.
+In this project, I implemented PINNs for solving PDEs using both TensorFlow and PyTorch.

-Used PINNs to first solve, as a benchmark, simple one variable differential equations, and then used it to solve the Heat Equation, Burgers Equation and Wave Equation in 2D.
+I Used PINNs to first solve, as a benchmark, simple one variable differential equations, and then used it to solve the Heat Equation, Burgers Equation and Wave Equation in 2D.
 Further extended the methods to solve coupled differential equations.

 Project